HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

            - pcabackest - estimate PCA background

     :param str cur_obs_id: The ObsID of the RXTE observation to be processed.
-    :param str out_dir: The directory where output files should be written
+    :param str out_dir: The directory where output files should be written.
     :param SkyCoord obj_coord: The coordinate of the target source.
     :return: A tuple containing the processed ObsID, the log output of the pipeline, and a boolean flag indicating success (True) or failure (False).